spsforks/QB64-Wiki/ASC-(statement).md

 ## Example(s)

+## Example(s)
-*Example:* Demonstrates how to change existing text characters one letter at a time.
+ Demonstrates how to change existing text characters one letter at a time.

 ```vb